Skip to content

 AggLayer v1 (AL1)

-The AggLayer is the interoperability layer at the heart of Polygon 2.0.
-All CDK chains connect to the AggLayer to enable features such as seamless and efficient cross-chain communication, unified liquidity, and more.
+The AggLayer is the interoperability layer that CDK chains connect to, enabling features such as seamless and efficient cross-chain communication, unified liquidity, and more.
 AggLayer v1 (AL1), is the first version of many planned iterations that relies on ZK checks to ensure operational soundness, and a unified bridge infrastructure.
 Read more on the AggLayer in the Polygon blog here.

 Chain operator